 - the course you are studying; you must be studying on a full-time undergraduate course (please note, students in receipt of other bursary payments e.g. NHS, Health & Social Care Council will not be eligible for the Bangor Bursary scheme) with a tuition fee of £9,000 payable to Bangor University.

 The bursaries are available to students from the UK (excluding Wales - please see information about Maintenance Grant) and the EU and do not have to be paid back.
 Students from the EU should contact the Money Adviser for guidance on bursary assessment procedures.

-Your eligibility for a Bangor Bursary will be assessed as part of the statutory means test carried out by the Student Loans Company, when you complete the student finance application form.
-This means that you will not have to apply directly to the University for a Bangor Bursary – you will automatically receive it provided you are in receipt of a full or partial maintenance grant.
+Your eligibility for a Bangor Bursary will be assessed as part of the statutory means test carried out by your student finance organisation, when you complete the student finance application form.
+This means that you will not have to apply directly to the University for a Bangor Bursary – you will be assessed automatically and awards paid from the 1 March each academic year.

 - If your household income is below £25,000 you will receive a Bangor Bursary of £1,000 a year.

 - If your household income is between £25,000 and £40,000 you will receive a Bangor Bursary of £500 a year.